stgeorgeshurstville/bulletin/_docs/sermon.md

     Know what I’m thinking.
 ²⁴ See if there’s anything in my life you don’t like.
     Help me live in the way that is always right.

+### 2 Tim 1:8-10 (NIRV)
+⁸ So don’t be ashamed of the message about our Lord.
+And don’t be ashamed of me, his prisoner.
+Instead, join with me as I suffer for the good news.
+God’s power will help us do that.
+⁹ God has saved us.
+He has chosen us to live a holy life.
+It wasn’t because of anything we have done.
+It was because of his own purpose and grace.
+Through Christ Jesus, God gave us this grace even before time began.
+¹⁰ It has now been made known through the coming of our Savior, Christ Jesus.
+He has broken the power of death.
+Because of the good news, he has brought life out into the light.
+That life never dies.

 ## Sermon Outline
 ###